varadarajan77/MachineLearningProjects/README.md

 # MachineLearningProjects

-Folder containing ipython notebooks of different ML Challenges
+Folder containing ipython notebooks of different ML Challenges and its solutions